-DIRECTOR'S STATEMENT by Margo Guernsey The Philadelphia Eleven: To Be Whole (working title)
+DIRECTOR'S STATEMENT by Margo Guernsey The Philadelphia Eleven (working title)

 I was born in 1974.
 I am not Episcopalian.
 I was raised in a UCC church with a male minister, but knew of plenty of women ministers and never questioned women’s leadership in the church.
 I’m of the generation that always knew of Episcopal women priests, and did not know the struggle that came before.
 I always assumed it was the norm.

 About seven years ago, I learned about the ordinations that took place in Philadelphia in 1974, and was blown away by the bravery of the women involved.
 At what point did they decide to challenge this institution, which is thousands of years old?
 How did they consider the risks?
 The more I have uncovered, the more I respect others who were an important part of the process including the members of the Church of the Advocate, the priests who were taken to ecclesiastical trial, and the list goes on.
 What moved each of these players to risk their careers, their parish, and their futures, in order to support a group of women who were called to the priesthood?